 The single input is switchable on the rear panel to be line/mic/48v and has adjustable input gain.
 The input also features Glensound’s Referee compressor limiter system.
 This applies a variable rate compressor to the input peaks so that no clipping occurs, without affecting the rest of the audio signal.

 The Inferno contains a web server, allowing remote functionality to an engineer from any PC connected to the network via any web browser.
 Enter the IP address of the Inferno in the browser for remote control of the front end mic gain.
-It also allows configuration of each push button on the unit to be on/off latching, momentary (push to talk), always on, and off when pushed (cough), or in an intelligent mode where a short press latches or a longer press is just momentary.
+It also allows configuration of each push button on the unit to be on/off latching, momentary (push to talk), always on, off when pushed (cough).
+There’s an intelligent mode where a short press latches or a longer press is just momentary.

 15 segment LED PPM Meter